-Kazakhstan's regulatory framework governing the import of foodstuffs consists of: (1) EAEU documents, (2) domestic laws, (3) Government decrees, and (4) regulatory documents of the executive bodies of Kazakhstan.
+Kazakhstan's regulatory framework governing the import of foodstuffs consists of: (1) EAEU regulations, (2) domestic laws, (3) domestic government decrees, and (4) regulatory documents of the executive bodies of Kazakhstan.
 The major documents are listed in Appendix I.

 Kazakhstan's Domestic Regulatory Bodies for Imported Foodstuffs